saltukalakus/auth0-show-rules-on-clients/README.md

 ## Auth0 Extension to List Rules on Clients

-If you are already using [Auth0](https://auth0.com) services, you should be familiar with [Auth0](https://auth0.com)'s management dashboard, clients (A.K.A. applications) and rules.
-This little extensions extends the management dashboard and helps you to view relation between clients and rules.
+If you are already using [Auth0](https://auth0.com) services, you should be familiar with Auth0's management dashboard, clients (A.K.A. applications) and rules concepts.
+This little extension extends the management dashboard and helps you to view relation between clients and rules in more depth.

 ![ScreenShot](https://github.com/saltukalakus/auth0-list-rules-on-clients/blob/master/doc/ListRules.png)